syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

 #### Automatic Configuration

-This section provides the details about the configuration of the Swfconfig file by using the SwfConfig Utility.
+This section provides the details about the configuration of the swfconfig file by using the swfConfig Utility.
 Refer to the Utility section of this document.

 #### Manual Configuration

-This section provides details about the manual configuration of the Swfconfig file.
+This section provides details about the manual configuration of the swfconfig file.